In Brazil, civil society and academia remain skeptical of the BRICS concept

 Since the host has the right to set the agenda of the summit, Brazil has a unique chance to give the 6th BRICS Summit its own imprint - and thus engage the leaders of China, India, Russia and South Africa on one or several topics of its choice.
 This is a tremendous opportunity for Brazil.

 Since the early days of institutionalization, the BRICS grouping's summits were marked by constant innovation.
 The 2011 Summit in Sanya was marked by the presence of a new member, South Africa.
 A year later, the Indians assumed thought leadership by launching the idea of a BRICS Development Bank.
 In 2013, the South African government decided to invite a series of African leaders to promote ties between the BRICS and the entire African continent.
+Brazil has taken up this last idea, having South America's leaders to a meeting with the BRICS leaders as part of an "outreach program".

 Academics in Brazil who support the BRICS concept are often accused of being 'pro-government' - a charge not to be taken lightly in a profession that is supposed to speak truth to power - in South Africa, India and China, on the other hand, speaking favorably of the idea is quite commonplace.
 The skepticism the BRICS idea is confronted with is particularly perplexing because Brazil is - along with Russia - probably the country that has most benefited from the grouping.
 It is partly thanks to the BRICS grouping that Brazil today enjoys unprecedented global visibility - and that it is often mentioned together with China and India, the two powers that are set to dominate the 21st century.